Unit testing: Extreme programming

-Unit testing frameworks
+Automated testing frameworks

-Unit testing frameworks are most often third-party products that are not distributed as part of the compiler suite.
-They help simplify the process of unit testing, having been developed for a wide variety of languages.
+An automated testing framework provides features for automating test execution and can accelerate writing and running tests.
+Frameworks have been developed for a wide variety of programming languages.

+Generally, frameworks are third-party; not distributed with a compiler or integrated development environment (IDE).

-It is generally possible to perform unit testing without the support of a specific framework by writing client code that exercises the units under test and uses assertions, exception handling, or other control flow mechanisms to signal failure.
-Unit testing without a framework is valuable in that there is a barrier to entry for the adoption of unit testing; having scant unit tests is hardly better than having none at all, whereas once a framework is in place, adding unit tests becomes relatively easy.
-In some frameworks many advanced unit test features are missing or must be hand-coded.
+Tests can be written without using a framework to exercise the code under test using assertions, exception handling, and other control flow mechanisms to verify behavior and report failure.
+Some note that testing without a framework is valuable since there is a barrier to entry for the adoption of a framework; that having some tests is better than none, but once a framework is in place, adding tests can be easier.

+In some frameworks advanced test features are missing and must be hand-coded.

 Language-level unit testing support

 Some programming languages directly support unit testing.
 Their grammar allows the direct declaration of unit tests without importing a library (whether third party or standard).
-Additionally, the boolean conditions of the unit tests can be expressed in the same syntax as boolean expressions used in non-unit test code, such as what is used for if and while statements.
+Additionally, the Boolean conditions of the unit tests can be expressed in the same syntax as Boolean expressions used in non-unit test code, such as what is used for if and while statements.

 Languages with built-in unit testing support include: